- The types of personal data that PremFina will collect;

 Data protection laws define certain personal data as falling into ‘special categories of personal data’ such as personal data regarding your racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data, biometric data for the purposes of uniquely identifying a person, data concerning your health (including mental and physical health), data concerning your sex life or sexual orientation.

 You may voluntarily give such personal data to us in connection with your loan repayments.
-In the unlikely event you do so, PremFina will only keep a record of this special category of personal data with your consent and as long as it is in your interest to manage the credit agreement or money lending agreement you entered into with PremFina.
+In the unlikely event you do so, PremFina will only keep a record of this special category of personal data as long as it is in your interest to manage the credit agreement or money lending agreement you entered into with PremFina.

 6. BASIS FOR USING YOUR PERSONAL DATA